Macedonians in Albania: Culture

+On May 10, 2026, a ceremony was held in Tuminec where a monument was unveiled honoring local Macedonians who fought in partisan units during World War II.
+The ceremony was attended by local Macedonians and the Prime Minister of North Macedonia Hristijan Mickoski.
+Although the monument is dedicated to communist partisans, it depicts the Star of Vergina, which Bulgarian media described as provocation against Albania and Greece, and a violation of the Prespa Agreement.

 Religion

 The relationship between the Prespa region in Albania and the Prespa-Pelagonia Diocese of the Macedonian Orthodox Church has been re-established since the 1990s.
 In 1995, Metropolitan Peter reconsecrated the Church of Saint George in Glloboçen, with funds for its re-construction coming from the Republic of Macedonia, Canada, and Switzerland.

-The Community is currently in the process of building the first of many Macedonian Orthodox Churches.
 The Church 'St. Michael the Archangel' was started in the early 2000s.
 A new church is that of Saint Mary for which a considerable funding has been given by the Macedonian Orthodox Church.

 Organizations

 In September 1991 the "Bratska" Political Association of Macedonian in Albania (BPAMA) was established.
 Other Macedonian organizations include Macedonian Alliance for European Integration, Macedonian Society Ilinden Tirana, Prespa, Mir (Peace), Bratstvo (Brotherhood) and the MED (Macedonian Aegean Society).

 In March 2012, Macedonians in Gollobordë formed "Most" (Macedonian for "Bridge").
 The organisation's president, Besnik Hasani said that the group's goal is to "be fighting for recognition of Macedonians in Gollobordë by the Albanian state and the introduction of the Macedonian language in schools...
 Also, our task will be to prevent the Bulgarian propaganda and efforts of Bulgaria for the Bulgarisation of the Macedonians in Gollobordë ."

+In September 2025, Macedonians from Albania formed the association "VMRO-DPMNE–Albania" aiming to "unite all Macedonians in Albania regardless of their place, role or political affiliation".